People / Faculty

 In Community

 Community of Practice Lead Facilitator, Empowering Ethnic Studies teachers in the San Francisco Bay Area develop curriculm and pedagogical best practices to increase student engagement and learning.
-Part of the California Regional Ethnic Studies Collaborative project, funded by the California Department of Education.
+Part of the California Regional Ethnic Studies Collaborative project to meet the 2025-26 school-year rollout of the California Ethnic Studies high school graduation requirement (CA SB 101).
+Funded by the California Department of Education.

 Strategic Partner for Equity, Assisting Berkeley City College in its initiatives to support Latinx students by evaluating the implementation of a Title V grant, funding designated for Hispanic Serving Institutions.